 - We found Fira a bit boring.
 Maybe we’re just not that much into sunsets.

 - Also, not a cheap destination.
-Unless you can afford the gorgeous places with terraces and pools, your accommodations won’t be as glamorous.
+Your accommodations won’t be as glamorous unless you can afford the gorgeous places with terraces and pools.

 - The island is very rocky and dry, similar to Mykonos.

 Getting here and around Santorini

 We opted once again to take a ferry from Mykonos to Santorini.
-This time we booked and made it on the faster boat that not only got us to Santorini quicker but in more style as well.
+This time, we booked and made it on the faster boat that got us to Santorini quicker and in more style.
 We got seating inside, which helped to pass the time, and it was a lot more comfortable than frying on an outside deck.
-I would totally recommend this option over the other one.
+I would recommend this option over the other one.

 Once we disembarked, we got one of those shuttle bus deals that directly took you and a bunch of others to their hotels.
 As we didn’t feel like figuring out the logistics, this was an easier and quicker option.
 We also used buses to go to the beach and the airport.
-A cab is always an option too, but it will most likely cost a bit since the port is far from other towns.
+A cab is always an option, but it will most likely cost a bit since the port is far from other towns.

 The airport in Santorini is abysmal at best.
-It’s small, overcrowded and there is no air conditioning.
-Luckily, we were leaving in the evening, which made this more bearable.
+It’s small, and overcrowded, and there is no air conditioning.
+Luckily, we were leaving in the evening, making this more bearable.
 Not by much, though.

 Santorini is widely believed to be a strong candidate for the mythical Atlantis.

 So, which one will it be – Mykonos or Santorini?

 I think it can be challenging to choose one.
-Whether you choose Mykonos or Santorini, you will get an unbelievable experience.
+Whether you select Mykonos or Santorini, you will get an unbelievable experience.
 If you’re able to squeeze both in, you’ve hit the jackpot.
 While we enjoyed both, our preference leaned towards Mykonos.